Deadline: October 31st

 employment and volunteer experience, including leadership

-In addition, a brief note from a supporting faculty member must also be submitted electronically - please have support letter emailed to Sara Green.
+In addition, a brief note from a supporting faculty member must also be submitted electronically - please have support letter emailed to this address.
 Selection will be based on a balance of these factors, and determined by a committee of the Federation Board.

 Environmental solutions are not only scientific--they include historical, political, economic and cultural perspectives.
 The environment includes buildings, highways and ocean tankers as well as pine trees and coyotes.
 To build a sustainable society, an understanding of social and ecological systems is crucial.